JYLinOK/FreedrawingDetecting/README.md

 # FreedrawingDetecting
-Code Source of Multi-area Target Individual Detection with Free Drawing on Video
+Code for paper: Multi-area Target Individual Detection with Free Drawing on Video

 ## 1. Run the main.py to run the code.
 ## 2. Set the follow code to set the coresponding camera used to detect: